LeadooMT/react-bot/README.md

 Seamless mode allows the bot to continue expanding, vertically, as content appears within it.
 This is not the default mode of operation, which is to lock at a certain height and use a scroll-bar to continue viewing content within the bot.

 Seamless mode can appear more natural in certain scenarios, as more of the bot content is visible to the user.

+### Media Partner

+The Media Partner configuration is a subset of functionality available for configuring **In-Page** bots so that they're installation and configuration are handled separately, at different times, and possibly by different teams at a company.

+Using a Media Partner setup, bots can be placed on a page using dynamic codes which can be _later_ tied to an actual bot set-up through the UI.
+Bot scripts that run and do not find an associated bot on that account simply do nothing.